Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality via congruences of ( re-1 )-secant curves of degree e

 be the universal family over $\mathcal H$ and let be the tautological morphism.
 Suppose moreover that $\psi$ is birational and that a general member $[C]\in \mathcal H$ is ($re-1$)-secant to $S$, that is $C\cap S$ is a length $r e-1$ scheme, $r\in\mathbb N$.
 We shall call such a family a {\it congruence of } ($re-1$)-{\it secant curves of degree $e$ to $S$}.
 Let us remark that necessarily $\dim(\mathcal H)=4$.

 The classification of irreducible surfaces in $\p^5$ admitting a congruence of $(re-1)$-secant rational curves of degree $e\geq 2$ (and with $r\geq 3$) is an open problem, never considered before.
 In the sequel we shall construct some surfaces admitting a congruence of 5-secant conics.
-There exist also some singular irreducible surfaces in $\p^5$ admitting a congruence of 8--secant twisted cubics and others admitting a congruence of 14-secant quintic rational normal curves but we are not aware of any example admitting congruences with $e>5$ (and also with $r>4$).
+We also know some irreducible surfaces in $\p^5$ admitting a congruence of 8-secant twisted cubics and others admitting a congruence of 14-secant quintic rational normal curves.